spraakbanken/korp-frontend/doc/frontend_devel.md

 ## Configuration

-In ideal cases, no changes needs to be done in Korp. instead all configuration will reside in another directory.
+In ideal cases, no changes needs to be done in Korp.
+Instead all configuration will reside in another directory.
 How to make the build system detect this directory and its contents will be described below.